 Through the use of experiential exercises and activities that foster, enhance, and develop essential managerial and leadership skills, students gain valuable experience with the challenging problems confronting organizations in the 21st century.
 The MBA program is more than just an education; it is an experience that will have a long-lasting impact on students as they graduate and begin or continue their professional careers.

 We are aware that acquiring an MBA degree requires a major commitment of time and effort by the student.
 Given the great value attached to the MBA degree, hard work is to be expected.
-The MBA degree requires the completion of 30 hours of graduate-level coursework for students with undergraduate business degrees.
-Part-time students with undergraduate business degrees can expect to complete the program within three years.
+The MBA degree requires the completion of 30 hours of graduate-level coursework.
+Part-time students can expect to complete the program within two years.
 Full-time students may complete the program within one year.

 USI’s MBA program is specifically designed to meet the needs of the working professional.
 To meet the needs of our students, USI provides:

-- a summer course schedule to help expedite progress through the program; and
+- A summer course schedule to help expedite progress through the program